parikshitsharma70/gale-shapley/README.md

 node v8.15.0(or greater)

 ## Introduction
-This code was written for my Algorithm Design class taught by Dr. C Kirabas at University of Dayton.
+This code was written for my Algorithm Design class taught by Dr. C Kirbas at University of Dayton.

 The input file contains a JSON (JavaScript Object Notation) with